radanalyticsio/oshinko-s2i/pyspark/README.md

 * pysparkdconly.json launches a deploymentconfig using the specified image

+To upload any of these templates to the current project so that they can be accessed from the Openshift console:

+    $ oc create -f <filename>

+To launch a template from the oc commandline, process the template with required and optional parameters specified and then pipe to create.
+Examine the template to see the parameter list.
+For example:

+    $ oc process -f pysparkdconly.json -v IMAGE=mypysparkimage,APPLICATION_NAME=myapp,APP_ARGS="these are args" | oc create -f -

 ## s2i bin files ##

 Do not forget to look in `./.s2i/bin`.
 This is where the